 2019 India revokes the special status of Jammu and Kashmir.

-A major fire engulfs Notre-Dame Cathedral in Paris, resulting in the roof and main spire collapsing.
+A major fire engulfs Notre Dame Cathedral in Paris, resulting in the roof and the main spire collapsing.

 2019 Pope Francis abolishes pontifical secrecy in sex abuse cases.